Cholargos: History

 It was part of the administrative region of the community of Chalandri and in 1930 it was detached from Chalandri and declared an autonomous community.

 During the period of occupation, a unit of the Italian army occupied Cholargos and established its headquarters.
 With the advance of the Germans, building activity ceased and by the time of the liberation of Greece, the area was in a very bad state.

 However, Cholargos has been slowly rebuilt from the ashes, with its inhabitants turning to petty trade so that they could stand on their feet and rebuild their city.
 The first residential development of Cholargos began with the internal migration of Athenians in the 1960s, which triggered the mass construction of the area.
 In Athens, this period has been marked by the need to restore the capital and its inhabitants in every way possible.
 This decade, as well as the following one, was the foundation of current form of the area.
 The typical apartment buildings of mass housing that are also being built in the centre of Athens are replacing the picturesque villas and elegant mansions of the old Cholargos.

 In a second phase, the operation of the Greek "Pentagon" on the border with the central sector of Athens and the building saturation of the neighbouring Papagos by military workers motivated the preference for Cholargos.
 In the following years, with the development of the neighbouring municipalities of Chalandri and Agia Paraskevi and the introduction of the term "Northern Suburbs", a geographically abstract term for that time, the value of real estate increased even more.

 Climate

 Cholargos, as most of Attica, features a typical Mediterranean climate with hot, dry summers and cool, wet winters.
-Because of its location at the base of mountain Hymettus, Cholargos is strongly influenced by cold air masses that travel down the mountain, hence it is cooler that most of Athens, like downtown Athens or seaside locations.
+Because of its location at the base of mountain Hymettus, Cholargos is strongly influenced by cold air masses that travel down the mountain, hence it is cooler than most of Athens, like downtown Athens or seaside locations.

-Below is the data for the Nomismatokpeio Station.
+Below is the data for the Nomismatokopeio Station.
 The station is active since 1 July 2020, so 2021 is the only year which was registered whole.

 The following chart is not highly accurate, since it features only one year of record, but can be used as a guideline.